Maine

 Child custody and parental rights are determined separately but are typically resolved as part of the divorce proceeding.
 Maine courts use a best-interests-of-the-child standard and can award various forms of parental rights and responsibilities.
 See the Maine child custody laws page for details.

 Child support in Maine follows the Maine Child Support Guidelines, which use an income-shares model.
 Courts can order support as part of the divorce.
-Learn more on the Maine child support page.
+Estimate your payment with our Maine child support calculator.

 How to file for divorce in Maine